Russell-Pollari/stripe2qbo/README.md

 ## Configuration

 Use settings.py to configure the sync.
+Modify the settings file directly, or set them as env variables

 `STRIPE_PAYOUT_ACCOUNT` (**Required**)